How to start a temporary staffing agency? [ONLY in 7 steps]

 This is where you lay out your vision, mission, and the steps you will take to make your temp staffing agency a hit.

-You start with an executive summary, which quickly outlines your plan: your business goals, the services you will offer, and what sets you apart in the game.
+You start with an executive summary, which quickly outlines your plan(opens in a new tab): your business goals, the services you will offer, and what sets you apart in the game.
+Using business plan examples(opens in a new tab) can make this process easier by organizing your ideas into a professional structure and ensuring you don’t miss any key details.

 Keep it basic and direct to the point so that someone can immediately get a good idea of your business.